epklein/epklein.github.io/_posts/2023Q2/2023-04-20-reactive-architecture.md

 Understanding and applying the principles of Reactive Architecture is an essential skill.
 Let's review the main principles of this paradigm:

-1. **Responsiveness**: The system should consistently respond to requests in a timely manner, which requires resource management and error handling;
+1. **Responsiveness**: The system should consistently respond to requests in a timely manner.
+Responsiveness lies at the heart of usability and utility;
 2. **Resilience**: The system is designed to be fault-tolerant.
 It should recover gracefully from failures and continue to function.
 This involves implementing strategies to isolate failures and establish self-healing mechanisms;
 3. **Elasticity**: A reactive system should scale up and down based on workload, ensuring efficient resource utilization.
 This entails dynamically allocating and deallocating resources across multiple instances;
 4. **Message-driven**: A reactive system relies on asynchronous message passing to establish boundaries between components, enabling loose coupling, isolation, and location transparency.